JB060/byrnes-insurance-investigations-2/README.md

 Welcome to the Byrne Insurance Investigations website repository.
 This project includes three main web pages: Home, Booking, and Testimonials.
 The website serves as a platform for clients to learn about our services, book investigations, and read testimonials.

 ## Table of Contents
-# Byrne Insurance Investigations Website

-Welcome to the Byrne Insurance Investigations website repository.
-This project includes three main web pages: Home, Booking, and Testimonials.
-The website serves as a platform for clients to learn about our services, book investigations, and read testimonials.

-## Table of Contents

 - [Byrne Insurance Investigations Website](#byrne-insurance-investigations-website)
   - [Table of Contents](#table-of-contents)